jtapia/solidus_open_pay/README.md

 /admin/payment_methods/new

-    In the provider box,choose one of the following options depending on your needs:
+    In the provider box,choose one of the following options depending on your needs (freemium version only works with credit card):

      Spree::BillingIntegration::OpenpayGateway::Card